نسخه های خطی باید از طریق سیستم ارسال آنلاین ارسال شوند: (http://cbj.ssu.ac.ir/contacts؟_action=loginForm)

 Article type Considerations Word count Tables/figures References Original articles Should contain: A structured abstract, 3-5 keywords, introduction, materials (patients) and methods, results, discussion, conclusion, acknowledgement (if applicable), and references sections 3500 words excluding the references, abstract, figures and tables Maximum 4 tables and 4 figures 15-40 references Clinical trials The format is similar to original articles.
 However the CONSORT flow diagram should be added as a figure.
 RCTs should be registered at any RCT registeries approved by the WHO, and their registration number should be mentioned in the title page.
 RCTs done in Iran must be registered at https://irct.ir/ 3500 words excluding the references, abstract, figures and tables Maximum 4 tables and 4 figures 15-40 references Brief reports Should contain: A non-structured abstract, 3-5 keywords, introduction, materials (patients) and methods, results, discussion, conclusion, acknowledgement (if applicable), and references sections 2000 words excluding the references, abstract, figures and tables Maximum 2 tables and figures 10-15 references Case reports Should contain: A non-structured abstract, 3-5 keywords, introduction, case presentation, discussion, conclusion, acknowledgement (if applicable), and references sections.
 Case reports should optimally be accompanied by relevant figures to document findings.
 Informed consent should be obtained from patients to report their cases.
 This Journal keeps the right to ask for the original signed informed consents.
 1000 words excluding the references, abstract, figures and tables Maximum 1 table and maximum 3 figures 5-10 references Narrative reviews Should contain: A non-structured abstract and 3-5 keywords.
 Narrative reviews should critically assess the current knowledge of the field.
 4500 words excluding the references, abstract, figures and tables … At least 60 references Systematic reviews Should contain: A structured abstract and 3-5 keywords.
 Systematic reviews of RCTs or Observational Studies will be accepted by the Journal.
 The protocol of the study should adhere to PRISMA or MOOSE guidelines for systematic reviews of RCTs or Observational Studies, respectively. … … Variable Letters to the Editor Letters discussing articles published in the CBJ should be submitted at most within 6 months after the publication of the main article.
 Letter will undergo peer review and will be edited for clarity.
 Less than 750 words … Up to 5 references Photoclinics Figures that contain a significant medical point can also be accepted.
 Photoclinics should contain one or two high quality figures and a description of the figures.
 Up to 500 words Up to 5 references

 Paper Preparations Cover letter should contain the rational of performing the research and selecting the CBJ as well as a statement that you will not resubmit your article to another journal until the reviewing process will be completed.
 Also please indicate whether the authors have published or submitted any related papers from the same study.
+For returning the revised version of the manuscripts, the changes should be highlighted.
+Also, the authors’ responses to the reviewers’ comments should be written in the “Reviewers' Comments” sheet.

 Title Page of the article should be submitted as a separate file.
 This page includes: